aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

-# Real-Time Data Streaming Pipeline
+# Setting up a Real-Time Data Pipeline

 ## Introduction
 In this part of the workshop, we will be setting up the real-time data pipeline in Azure.